-BAGHDAD, Iraq - Today, May 9, 2017, marks another important step in the consolidation of NATO’s support to Iraqi security institutions in strengthening their capabilities in the fight against terrorism.
+BAGHDAD, Iraq - May 9, 2017, marked another important step in the consolidation of NATO's support to Iraqi security institutions in strengthening their capabilities in the fight against terrorism.

 NATO trainers and advisors and Iraqi high ranking officers have concluded a three day-workshop designed to enhance Iraqi leadership and training skills in the domains of countering improvised explosive devices, explosive ordnance disposal, and demining.
 Iraqi attendees included Generals from the Ministry of Defence, the Ministry of Interior, and the Counter-Terrorism Service.